neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/index.md

 :class: info
 To apply for OSSS, please complete [this form](https://forms.gle/S4jWFdQktkRxfHBo9).
 Application questions can be found [here](./2026/application_questions).

-f you have any questions, please ask on our [Zulip chat](https://neuroinformatics.zulipchat.com/#narrow/channel/542225-Open-Software-Summer-School).
+If you have any questions, please ask on our [Zulip chat](https://neuroinformatics.zulipchat.com/#narrow/channel/542225-Open-Software-Summer-School).
 Alternatively, please <a href="mailto:adam.tyson@ucl.ac.uk ?subject=Open Software Summer School">email Adam Tyson</a>.
 :::